A verifiably secure and proportional committee election rule: Introduction

-Among these axioms, we set to achieve \textbf{PJR}, defined formally in Section~\ref{s:prel}, for two reasons.
-First, because it is more \emph{Sybil resistant}~\cite{douceur2002sybil} than JR, meaning that a strategic voter may be incentivized to assume several nominator identities in the network under JR, but not under PJR.
+Among these axioms, \textbf{we set to achieve PJR}, defined formally in Section~\ref{s:prel}, for two reasons.
+First, because it is more \emph{Sybil resistant}~\cite{douceur2002sybil} than JR. Concretely, under JR a strategic voter may be incentivized to spread her stake over multiple nominator identities in order to gain more representatives, but she has no such incentive under PJR.
 Second, because PJR seems to be most compatible with our security objective.
-Indeed, as argued in~\cite{peters2019proportionality} and \cite{lackner2020approval}, the PJR and EJR axioms correspond to different notions of proportionality: while EJR is primarily concerned with the general welfare or satisfaction of the voters, PJR considers proportionality of the voters' decision power, and our security objective aligns with the latter notion as we explain below.
+Indeed, as claimed in~\cite{peters2019proportionality} and \cite{lackner2020approval}, the PJR and EJR axioms seem to correspond to different notions of proportionality: while EJR is primarily concerned with the voters' satisfaction, PJR considers proportionality of the voters' decision power, and our security objective aligns best with the latter notion.
+We establish the incompatibility between EJR and our security objective further below.

-\emph{The security goal: fighting overrepresentation.} In a PoS-based consensus protocol, we want a guarantee that as long as most of the stake is in the hands of actors that behave honestly or rationally, carrying any attack will be very costly.
-If we assume that the attack requires control of some minimum number of validators to succeed, the adversary would need to use its stake to get these validators elected.
-The security level is hence proportional to how difficult it is for an entity to gain overrepresentation in the validator election protocol.
-Interestingly, this is in stark contrast to the classical approach taken in proportional representation axioms, that only seek to avoid underrepresentation.